quyet-v/CodeChallenge/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 For this project, I only implemented unit test for the cart service.
+Which is under /src/modules/cart/services/

+If tests dont run, make a simple change in the test file and save.

 ## Testing authentication service